Applicable regulations

 The passes in the Navigo range (Navigo Annual, Month and Week, Imagine R, Navigo Solidarity, Navigo Gratuité and Amethyste) and the passes on magnetic media (Mobilis, Paris Visite and the Ticket Jeunes Week-end) are strictly personal and cannot be used by another person.

-Passengers must be in possession of their ticket in good condition (unaltered, uncrumpled up) until they actually leave the controlled area (after passing through the exit gates or exit control devices).
+Passengers must be in possession of their ticket in good condition (unaltered, uncrumpled up) until the actual exit from the controlled area (after passing through the exit gates or exit control devices).

-Passengers travelling on reduced fare tickets must be able to justify their right to a discount in the event of a check, by producing the appropriate supporting documents, under penalty of a fine.
+Passengers travelling with reduced fare tickets must be able to justify their right to a discount in the event of an inspection, by producing the appropriate supporting documents, under penalty of being fined.

 Ticketing policy

-Any person who contravenes these obligations, i.e. any person using public transport "without a ticket or with an invalid ticket or not supplemented, if necessary, by the operations incumbent on the passenger" (Article 80-3 of Decree No. 86-1045), is considered to be travelling in violation, and as such may be fined.
+Any person who contravenes these obligations, i.e. any person using public transport "without a transport ticket or with an invalid transport ticket or not completed, if applicable, by the operations incumbent on the passenger" (Article 80-3 of Decree No. 86-1045), is considered to be travelling in violation, and may ticket be fined.

 The policy of issuing fines is the responsibility of transport companies, in compliance with the regulatory framework provided for by the State (in particular Articles 80-3 and 80-4 of Decree No. 86-1045 of 18 September 1986 relating to the settlement and penalties applicable to certain offences against the police of public rail transport services and regular and on-demand public passenger transport services).